 London’s fine dining establishments

-London has become one of the hottest go to cities for fine dining.
+London has become one of the hottest go to cities for fine dining and nouvelle cuisine.
 In fact the annual top 50 restaurants survey of the world typically garners some of the most acclaimed restaurants in London worth visiting.
 This years top 50 restaurant guide includes three magnificent restaurants that stand out and are must visit food destinations while visiting the city.

 Dinner by Heston Blumenthal